Woman with a mullet haircut

 Go for sleek styling and soft waves.

 Don’t worry about having fine hair — you can still rock a wolf cut.
-While this hairstyle is generally easier to rock with , this doesn’t mean it’s exclusive to the hair type.
+While this haircut for women is generally easier to rock with , this doesn’t mean it’s exclusive to the hair type.
 Take Billie Eilish for example, who has had a wolf haircut since she dyed her hair blonde for her latest album.
 The latest version is much shorter and has a more youthful vibe.
 The styling is also quite sleek, with the layered ends flipped out to add texture, but not much else.

 Take it with a deep mullet.